areven/reago/documentation/guide/advanced/using-the-abortsignal.md

 }
 ```

-You can also make it throw if it is aborted - which sometimes can make things more concise.
+You can also make it throw if it is aborted, which sometimes can make things more concise.

 ```ts
 const signal = atomAbortSignal();